WA Illicit Amphetamine Summit

 More presentations, information and the Government Action Plan from the Methamphetamine Summit are on the Drug and Alcohol Office's Summit website.

-The Western Australian Police Drug and Alcohol Action Plan 2005-2009 ( 96kb) outlines the contributions and directions of the WA Police in the following key strategic areas:
+The Western Australian Police Drug and Alcohol Action Plan 2005-2009 ( 96kb) outlines the contributions and directions of the WA Police Force in the following key strategic areas:

 Law, Justice and Enforcement